 - 10 – 12 slices of large loaf bread or 15 - 18 slices of normal size bread, preferably 1-2 days old

-- Crush cardamom seeds in a small mortar or pestle.
-Alternatively use a coffee grinder (completely cleaned) or a rolling pin.
+- Remove the cardamom seeds from the cardamom pods.
+Crush the cardamom seeds in a mortar pestle.
+Alternatively, you can use a spice or coffee grinder or a rolling pin.

-- Add crushed cardamom seeds to milk.
-Heat on low-medium heat till it comes to boil.
+- Place the milk along with the crushed cardamom seeds in a large heavy bottomed pot.
+Heat on low-medium heat till the milk comes to a boil.

-- Turn heat to low and let it simmer for 45 minutes – 1 hour.
+- Turn heat to low and let the milk simmer for 45 minutes – 1 hour.
 Keep stirring occasionally to ensure that the milk does not burn.
-The longer the milk is cooked, it will start reducing and changing color from white to off-white/cream.
+As the milk cooks, the quantity will reduce and change color from white to off-white/cream.

 - Add sugar and cream to milk.
 Stir with a whisk to make sure the sugar dissolves and cream is mixed properly.
 Let it simmer for 10 - 15 minutes, stirring every few minutes.

-- Dissolve saffron (if using) in a tablespoon of milk and then add it to the hot milk mixture.
+- Dissolve saffron (if using) in a tablespoon of cold milk and then add it to the hot milk mixture.
 Let it simmer for 2-3 minutes to let the flavor infuse.
-Add a pinch of yellow food color if required.

 - Crush almonds and pistachios and set aside.
 Add half of the nuts mixture in the milk and set aside the rest for layering and garnish.
-Turn off heat and set aside milk
+Turn off the heat and set aside the infused milk.